PaulDance/cargo-liner/README.md

    its `--bin` option.
  * `all-bins` (optional): boolean that, when `true`, passes the `--bins` CLI option to Cargo, thus installing all binaries of the package.
+ * `examples` (optional): list of strings specifying the examples to install among the targeted crate's example targets, passed onto Cargo as a repetition of its `--example` option.
  * `extra-arguments` (optional): list of strings given as additional arguments to `cargo install` for the associated package and located between the last one given by Cargo Liner and the following `--` seperating options from